gitraspigner/workbook-1/README.md

 #### Description
 Contains a collection of starter-level java exercises. <br>
-(If still active) The majority of the exercise writeups can be found [here](https://github.com/BrightBoost/learningjava) <br>
+The majority of the exercise writeups can be found [here](https://github.com/BrightBoost/learningjava) (given that the repo is still active) <br>
-within the directory: exercises\week 1.
+within the directory: **exercises \ week 1**.
+The workbook containing most of the exercises cannot be uploaded due to ownership rights. <br>

 #### Find Commits History Here
 [Click Here](https://github.com/gitraspigner/workbook-1/commits/master)